bhelsel/agcounts/README.md

 #Launch the Shiny app.
 agcounts::agcountsShinyApp()
 ```

-After identifying appropriate parameters to suit project needs, users will use the [R-command-line](###Reading-Files) to fully process and output data.
+Use of the `agcountsShinyDeployApp` is relatively self explanatory but does require familiarity with analysis of GT3X files.
+Use and interpretation of GT3X files is beyond the scope of this README file.
+The app is dynamic to provide realtime decision making regarding parameters.
+After identifying appropriate parameters to suit project needs, users will use the [R command line](/README.md#reading-files) to fully process and output data.
 <br>